 Ingredients

-- ½ cup chopped onion
+- ½ cup finely chopped onion

 - 1 teaspoon avocado oil

-- ½ cup grated white cheddar cheese
+- 4 ounces grated white cheddar cheese

-- 2 tablespoons finely chopped cilantro
+- 2 tablespoons chopped cilantro

-- 8 (6-inch) corn and wheat flour tortillas (see note)
+- 8 (6-inch) corn or wheat flour tortillas (see note)

 - Avocado oil spray, or avocado oil, or olive oil